 If you can’t identify why your AC is running all of the time, then you need to call a technician.
 The problem could be with your thermostat, or there could be a problem, such as a leak, that is preventing the system from cooling the air in your home to the desired temperature.
 Whatever the issue might be, it’s time to call a pro.

 Whether your energy bills are through the roof, your home isn’t as comfortable as you’d like, or you simply need to give your system a checkup, American Conditioned Air is here to help.
 Our experienced AC technicians can provide fast and effective repairs and replacements.
+You can always depend on us!
 If you need your AC serviced in Tucson, you can reach us 24 hours a day at (520) 623-2430.
-We’re always available to help you, so don’t wait to call!
+We are always available to help you, so don’t wait to call!